UPDATE: Michigan: Republicans subject 200 rape victims per year to fines & punishment

 - Michigan women now have to pay for their own abortion.

-- The average cost of an abortion in Michigan is around $500.
+- The average cost of an abortion is around $500.

 CONCLUSION: Michigan's Republican "Rape Insurance" law means that around 220 rape victims will be PENALIZED for the "crime" of being raped every year by either:

 - a) having to pay a $500 fine and undergo a painful, emotionally revolting surgical procedure, OR

 - b) having to undergo a minimum of 9 months of cruel & unusual punishment.